 - Identify the hazards/risks

 - Assess the risks

 - Control the risks

-- Monitor/ review the controls to ensure the risk is managed effectively
+- Monitor/ review the controls to ensure risks are managed effectively.

-It is the responsibility of entities to monitor developments in emerging OHS risks and treatment of those risks in relation to matters within its control at an organisational level.
+It is the responsibility of entities to monitor developments in emerging OHS risks and treatment of those risks in relation to matters within their control at an organisational level.